Preview functionality: Insights is currently a preview feature and is subject to change as we continue working on it.

 Topics with schema

-The Topics with schema graph displays the percentage of topics that have schemas registered in Schema Registry.
-The visualization shows:- Percentage of VIP topics with schemas - VIP topics that have registered schemas and enforce data contracts
+A schema registry enforces data contracts between producers and consumers, improving data quality and reducing operational risk.
+Schemas validate data at produce time, rejecting invalid messages before they enter topics.
+Compatibility modes (backward, forward, full) enable safe schema evolution without breaking existing consumers or requiring coordinated deployments.
+The topics with schema graph shows the percentage of topics that have schemas registered in schema registry:- Percentage of VIP topics with schemas - VIP topics that have registered schemas and enforce data contracts

-- Percentage of all topics with schemas - All topics that have registered schemas and enforce data contracts
+- Percentage of all topics with schemas - all topics that have registered schemas and enforce data contracts

 How to interpret